Hurry Up Tomorrow (film): Plot

 Music superstar Abel Tesfaye warms up and performs at a headlining concert.
 Afterwards, he parties and does drugs with his manager, Lee.
 Despite encouragement from Lee, Abel does not want to perform due to growing depression after a recent break-up leaves him emotionally unstable.
 Meanwhile, Anima, a fan of Tesfaye's music, sets a house on fire before driving to Los Angeles to Abel's next concert, ignoring phone calls from her mother.

 Before the concert, Abel is diagnosed with muscle tension dysphonia and considers cancelling, but is convinced to perform by Lee.
 Before embarking onstage, Abel leaves an emotional, foul-mouthed voicemail to his ex-girlfriend, blaming her for his depression.
 Anima attends the concert, where Abel loses his voice and abruptly walks offstage.
 Anima sneaks backstage and meets Abel.
 Intrigued, Abel waves away security and spends the night with Anima in Pacific Park and later, at a hotel.
 Anima cries after Abel plays a portion of the unfinished song "Hurry Up Tomorrow", relating to its themes of loneliness and abandonment.

 The following day, as Abel prepares to return to his tour, Anima answers a phone call from her distraught mother, who demands that Anima explain herself.
 Anima tearfully apologizes, tells her mother that she loves her, and ends the call.
 As Abel prepares to leave, Anima accuses him of abandoning her and pleads with him to open up emotionally to her, but he refuses.
 Anima knocks him unconscious with a champagne bottle.
 Abel has a vivid nightmare in which he wanders from the hotel room onto the empty streets, then unwillingly rides the hotel elevator to an underground tunnel, where he flees from a shrieking young woman, and finally encounters his child self singing a portion of "Hurry Up Tomorrow" in Amharic beside a fire in a snowy field.

-Abel wakes up tied to the hotel bed.
-Anima dances and sings along to his songs "Blinding Lights" and "Gasoline" and suggests that they were inspired by Abel's toxic relationships, drug addiction, and depression.
+Abel wakes up tied to the hotel bed by Anima, who claims she wants to help him confront his psychological issues and change his ways.
+She dances and sings along to his songs "Blinding Lights" and "Gasoline" and suggests that they were inspired by Abel's toxic relationships, drug addiction, and depression.
 Abel refuses to discuss the songs with her.
 Lee arrives to find Abel, having tracked his phone to the hotel.
 Anima tries to get Lee to leave, but he breaks down the door.
 After a violent struggle, Anima fatally stabs Lee in the neck.
 Anima douses Abel with gasoline, threatening to burn him if he will not be honest with her.
-Abel finally pacifies Anima by singing "Hurry Up Tomorrow".
+Abel decides to be honest and sings "Hurry Up Tomorrow".
 She releases him from the bed and sets the room on fire before she leaves.
 Abel exits the hotel room and walks down the hallway, which leads him directly backstage before a concert.
 He stares at his reflection in a mirror.